AndreasChristensen89/resto-booking-system/README.md

 5. If three tables are not sufficient then tables will be added one by one, largest to smallest.
     - If sum of seats exceeds number of guests then last table will not be added, and it, along with the following smaller tables, is checked for which one gives fewest losses.
     - Seeks to only add one table to preserve tables
-7. Once tables are assigned Admin is still free to change tables in admin settings.
+6. Once tables are assigned Admin is still free to change tables in admin settings.
+7. This logic assumes that the restaurant is able to move tables around

 TESTING
 Currently I have no other solution when testing than to comment out the current database, and then uncommenting the sqlite2 database in settings.py